finchflinch/pdfThumbnails/README.md

 # PDF Thumbnails
-I was looking for this functionality for some time, tried to do it on my own, but couldn't. this script saved me.
-Did some minor modification for my needs.

-also includes a function which allows you to call it on particular elements at specific event(currently on for onload).

 A small script to parse html files and generate a source image  for `img` elements with a `data-pdf-thumbnail-file` attribute linking to a pdf file.
 The image is a view of the first page of the pdf.
 The script relies on the [pdf.js](https://github.com/mozilla/pdf.js) library.

+## my notes
+I was looking for this functionality for some time, tried to do it on my own, but couldn't. this script saved me.
+Did some minor modification for my needs. also includes a function which allows you to call it on particular elements at specific event(currently on for onload).

 ## Online demo

 See a [PDF Thumbnails demo here](https://scandel.github.io/pdfThumbnails/).